Category: Amish Lifestyle

 Local Pennsylvania Fun, Food, and Festivities

-Whether you’re a local or just visiting the Lancaster area, mud sales are an exciting way to spend a spring or summer day.
+Whether you’re a local or just visiting the Lancaster area and staying at our award winning hotel, mud sales are an exciting way to spend a spring or summer day.
 A tradition that has been around since the 1800s, mud sales are held throughout the Amish and Mennonite countryside of Lancaster County.
-These sales feature auctions, food vendors, and entertainment for the whole family.
-The best part about traveling to new and interesting places is experiencing the local culture.
-Part of Lancaster PA’s historical culture can be experienced during these exciting and unique mud sales.
+These sales feature auctions, food vendors, and more.
+Although mud sales are traditionally in the spring, we also have a number of outside auctions in the fall as well.
+Plus, you can feel good about spending your money as these mud sales all benefit local fire departments or non-profits.

 Continue reading